yinyangsammy/snapshot-location-assessment/README.md

 <h2 align="right"><img src="assets/readme/weather.png"></h2>

 ## W3C CSS Validator

 The Snapshot Location website passed all tests using the W3C CSS Validator tool
 <h2 align="center"><img src="assets/readme/css.png"></h2>

 ## JSHint Javascript Validator

 The Snapshot Location website passed all tests using the JSHint JS Validator, with only warnings and no errors reported.

 <h2 align="center"><img src="assets/readme/javascript.png"></h2>

+## Manual Javascript Testing

+In order to ensure that my javascript was working correctly, I would add manual tests throughout my script, and then check them in console.
+Please see the two examples below:

+Test if container elements exist and are interactive Run this in the browser console (F12 → Console tab):

 ## Lighthouse